andrew/ultimate-awesome/README.md

 - [survey-authorship](https://github.com/baixianghuang/survey-authorship) - Paper list for the paper "Authorship Attribution in the Era of Large Language Models: Problems, Methodologies, and Challenges (SIGKDD Exploration)".
 - [awesome-AI4Drug-papers](https://github.com/Beastlyprime/awesome-AI4Drug-papers) - A collection of AI for Drug Design related papers and corresponding code sources (in progress).
 - [awesome-finance](https://github.com/brandonhimpfen/awesome-finance) - A curated list of tools, platforms, datasets, libraries, research resources, and learning materials for finance.
-- [awesome-open-source-space-data-apis](https://github.com/brandonhimpfen/awesome-open-source-space-data-apis) - A curated list of open source APIs, tools, and resources for accessing and analyzing space-related data.
 - [awesome-vue-zh](https://github.com/chinanf-boy/awesome-vue-zh) - 🇨🇳翻译: <awesome-vue> vue.js 惊喜派对🎉 ❤️ 校对 🀄️.
 - [awesome-LLM-security](https://github.com/christiancscott/awesome-LLM-security) - A compendium of threat modeling and security testing resources for LLMs and GenAI agents.
 - [awesome-dj-producer](https://github.com/classcompliant/awesome-dj-producer) - Manually curated collection of tools, resources and tutorials for nerdy DJs and Producers.